World Soil Day

 World Soil Day Award

-The World Soil Day Award (WSDA) consists of a medal and a USD 15,000 check.
-It will be awarded for the first time in Bangkok, Thailand to award the best World Soil Day event held in the framework of the 2017 communication campaign ‘Caring for the Planet starts from the Ground‘.
+The World Soil Day Award (WSDA) – http://www.fao.org/world-soil-day/wsd-award/en/ – consists of a medal and a USD 15,000 check.
 It honors individuals, communities, organizations and countries that organized remarkable and engaging World Soil Day activities or campaigns in the previous year.

 Embedded Tweets